 KUHN: Ryo Watanabe, no relation to Anne, is one of the media and marketing entrepreneurs who have helped build the reki-jo phenomenon.
 He created this music, a Web site, TV shows and a bar for reki-jo to congregate.
 Watanabe explains that history girls populate both virtual and actual worlds.

-Mr. PATRICK GALBRAITH (Student, University of Tokyo): They are really kind of focusing on what types of women they're interested in, and they create this kind of fantasy discourse about the female, and they consume these fetishized fantasy images.
+PATRICK GALBRAITH: They are really kind of focusing on what types of women they're interested in, and they create this kind of fantasy discourse about the female, and they consume these fetishized fantasy images.
 And women also have been doing this for a very long time, but it's always been kind of below the surface.

 KUHN: People in Japan increasingly define themselves through the media they consume rather than work, family or school ties.
 Of course, this is true elsewhere, but Galbraith says the 1990s decline of Japanese corporate culture has pushed the country's hobby culture into the mainstream.

-Mr. GALBRAITH: Now were seeing more and more people who are making connections through consumption, through shared media, through shared patterns of social existence, and maybe reki-jo is one example of that, because really they are, I think, people who share an interest but almost nothing else.
+GALBRAITH: Now we're seeing more and more people who are making connections through consumption, through shared media, through shared patterns of social existence, and maybe reki-jo is one example of that, because really they are, I think, people who share an interest but almost nothing else.

 KUHN: It's Wednesday night, and the reki-jo history girls head down to Ryo Watanabe's bar to talk about warlords, sieges, assassins and the like.
 In her metal-studded leather attire, Miyuki Miyamoto(ph) is dressed more for a mosh pit than a history seminar.
 And she's proud of it.